oxyplot/oxyplot.github.io/index.md

 ### Questions

 Use the [discussion forum][forum] if you have questions regarding the library.
-You could also use [Stack Overflow][so] or the [Xamarin forum][xamarin-forum].
+You can also use [Stack Overflow][so] or the [Xamarin forum][xamarin-forum].

 #### Contribute

 This project is continuously evolving and any kind of help is greatly appreciated.
-It could be writing documentation, testing, coding or helping out on the discussion forum!
-See the [contributions][contributions] page.

-### Project roadmap
-- Create [Xamarin component][xamarin-component]
-- Support for [Xamarin.Mac][xamarin-mac]
-- Documentation
-- Drawing model
+See the [contributions][contributions] page for more information.

 ### Thanks